 The United States has a long, proud tradition of giving families fleeing war and persecution a chance to rebuild their lives in safety.
 Now this tradition is threatened by President Donald Trump's unprecedented ban on refugees—and a Supreme Court decision that partly reinstates this travel ban after many legal challenges.

 This decision by the country's highest court immediately impacts already vetted refugees scheduled to come to the U.S. You can help at this critical moment by urging your elected officials to support refugee resettlement and joining local resettlement agencies, such as the International Rescue Committee (IRC), in welcoming refugees as new and valuable members of American society.
 Here are some ways to help refugees in the U.S. right now:

 Make a donation today to support the IRC in our work helping refugee families in the United States and around the world to survive and rebuild their lives.

 2. Speak out

 Urge your elected officials to oppose President Trump's ban on refugees.
-If you aren't in the U.S., tweet your opposition to the ban to the White House:

 Writing a letter is one of the best ways to let your representatives know where you stand.
 We've created a postcard you can print and fill out with your own personal reasons for supporting refugees.